-BASEL III - PILLAR 3 DISCLOSURES AS ON 30th September 2019

-SCOPE OF APPLICATION AND CAPITAL ADEQUACY
+BASEL III - PILLAR 3 DISCLOSURES AS ON MARCH 31, 2021 SCOPE OF APPLICATION AND CAPITAL ADEQUACY a) List of group entities considered for consolidation

-I. Table DF-1 SCOPE OF APPLICATION
+I. TABLE DF- 1 SCOPE OF APPLICATION

 The Basel III capital adequacy norms are applicable to The Federal Bank Limited as the top consolidated entity in the group in line with the Reserve Bank of India (RBI) guidelines on the preparation of consolidated prudential reports.